Skip to Main Content

 Artist Rodrigo Aguilera presents The Transparent Truth.
 This new solo exhibition uniquely focuses on Aguilera's exploration of color and form within watercolor.

-The fourteen works on view in The Transparent Truth speak to three primary subjects.
-The first is about academia and fine art.
+The fourteen works on view speak to three primary subjects.
+The first grouping is about academia and fine art.
 The second is a grouping of beautifully rendered squashed soda cans.
-Meant for recycling their meaning changes when painted.
+Meant for recycling, their meaning changes when painted.
 The third grouping is a tribute to our city of Houston and its culture.
-Aguilera writes about his process: "My personal experience in the art of painting, is about painting abstract designs in parts, but ending in realistic approach."
+Aguilera writes about his process: "My personal experience in the art of painting is about painting abstract designs in parts, but ending in a realistic approach."